amanarora9848/bug0_robo_driver_ROS/README.md

             send goal to action server
             set goal in parameter server variables
         else if input is cancel:
-            if cancel not passed before: // not in stack push cancel command to stack
+            if cancel not passed before: // stack is empty push cancel command to stack
                 if action server status is executing goal: send cancel to action server